geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 For a static website, the webserver responds with the same fixed content for every request regardless of the user.
 From a content editor's point of view, adding and editing content is not easy and requires more technical knowledge like knowing HTML and CSS.
 Data is pulled in only from static flat HTML  files.

 > Adding or editing website content will take longer than Dynamic websites.
-It will involve a "deployment" process for each change for a pure static website.
+It will involve a "deployment" process for each change for a purely static website.

 The first [CERN](http://info.cern.ch/hypertext/WWW/TheProject.html) website is static.